Patriarchs of Aquileia,

 Grado, and Venice

 The principal city of the Roman province of Venetia et Histria was Aquileia.
 As the Empire Christianized, the city rated a Bishop and then an Archbishop.
 In the troubles of the Late Empire, however, Aquileia was hit particularly hard.
 It was sacked by the Visigoths in 403, by the Huns in 452, and then by the Lombards in 659.
 Each time, local inhabitants fled to safety on islands in the nearby swampy lagoons, or to barrier and offshore islands.
 With the arrival of the Lombards, this became a permanent recourse for many.
-The name Venetia itself became transfered to the city founded on Rialto Island.
+The name Venetia itself eventually became transfered to the city founded on Rialto Island -- Venice, Venezia.

 Nevertheless, Aquileia survived.
 The Archbishop Paulinus even began to style himself a Patriarch, after disagreements with the findings of the Fifth Ecumenical Council in 553 and a schism with Rome.
 The refuge that Paulinus took on the island of Grado, just offshore from Aquileia, however, introduced another kind of division.
 When doctrinal or political disagreements led to rival Patriarchs, the two sides tended to establish themselves at Aquileia and Grado.
-By 630 this became a permanent division, with a "Roman" Patriarch at Grado and a "Lombard" Patriarch at Aquileia.

 Bishops of Aquileia